 So, introverts aren’t necessarily shy, but, they are quieter than extroverts.
 Introverts will gladly open their mouths when talking about something they are passionate about, but tend to stay quieter when the topic is small talk.
 Why?
 Because small talk just isn’t important to them.

 Now, let’s say you have 2 salespeople – an extrovert and an introvert.
 The extrovert is likely to talk – and talk – and talk – which is exactly what you expect from a sales person.
 And in the midst of all this talking, the extrovert will make sales.
-But the introvert will do something the extrovert commonly fails to do – the introvert will ask questions and LISTEN to the answers.
+However, the introvert will do something the extrovert commonly fails to do – the introvert will ask questions and LISTEN to the answers.

 I don’t mean they wait for the prospect to stop talking so they can begin extolling all the many benefits of the product.
 I mean they LISTEN.
 They want to know what’s keeping the prospect awake at night in relation to the problem the product solves.
 They want to know the prospect’s fears, desires, dreams, etc. They want to know what’s worked for the prospect, what’s failed for the prospect, and what that prospect really, truly wants so they can help this prospect get it.